Non-Compete Agreement Template

 When Are Non-Compete Agreements Still a Thing?

-1. Selling a Business: When someone buys a business, they don’t want the seller turning around and starting a new, rival company that snags all the customers.
-That’s where a non-compete comes in, giving the buyer some peace of mind that their investment is protected and the transition will be smooth.
+• Selling a Business: When someone buys a business, they don’t want the seller turning around and starting a new, rival company that snags all the customers.

-2. High-Level Execs with All the Secrets: Top executives often hold the keys to a company’s kingdom—trade secrets, client lists, future plans, the whole shebang.
+• High-Level Execs with All the Secrets: Top executives often hold the keys to a company’s kingdom—trade secrets, client lists, future plans, the whole shebang.
 To keep this precious info safe from competitors, non-competes can still be used for execs, but they’ve got to be super specific.
-These agreements need to zero in on protecting actual trade secrets without being so broad that they block the exec’s entire career path.
+They can't be so broad that they block the exec’s entire career path.

 In short, non-competes aren’t completely dead, but they’ve got to be used thoughtfully and for the right reasons!

-With non-compete agreements becoming harder to enforce, it’s time to get creative and find new ways to protect your business without locking employees into restrictions.
+With non-compete agreements becoming harder to enforce, it’s time to get creative.
 Here are a few solid alternatives that do the job while keeping things fair:

 1. Non-Solicitation Agreements: Worried about former employees poaching your clients or team members?
 A non-solicitation agreement is your answer.
 It stops ex-employees from swooping in and stealing your customers or staff for a set time—without banning them from working for your competitors.
 Fair game!